LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### non_repairable_emissions_rate_source (Equipment file)

 **Description:** This is a propagating parameter that can be set at multiple levels of granularity.
 See [emissions_rate_source](#emissions_rate_source-propagating-parameter) for more details on what this parameter represents.
-In this file this is a user defined value, identifying the [source](#source-emission-file) of the non-repairable emissions for the given equipment.
+In this file this is a user defined value, that corresponds to the [source](#header) of the non-repairable emissions for the given equipment.
+This case-sensitive value specifies which of the potential emissions characteristics in the [emissions file](#emissions-file) should be used for the given non-repairable emissions rate source.

 This parameter can also be set in the following files: